virginiaequitycenter/summer-sandbox/introductions.md

 * HL: We are actually taking care of a teammate's Boa constrictor right now haha Quite a unique experience I must say!
 * TO: Never had my own pet but lived with dogs with two ex SO's.
 I love dogs and whenever I decide to get one it will probably be a Husky or Husky mix of some kind, maybe a malamute.
 * KK : Unfortunately no pets at the moment, but the coolest pet I've ever had was a monkey when I lived in Sierra Leone!
+* AGC: Yes!
+I have a five year old doggy named Louie!
+We got him from the SPCA after fostering him - they told us he's a jack russel terrier mix, but the vet didn't know what he is, so we just call him a special mix.
+He's very cuddly and loves to go on walks.

 3. What other questions would you suggest we ask?